safia-ahmad/3D-particles/README.md

 | Hold a fist (~0.8s) | Sphere morphs shape — sphere → torus → double helix → sphere |
 | Show 0–5 fingers | Particle color shifts through a spectrum |

-There's also a webcam-as-background toggle, a one-click PNG snapshot, an ambient glow that tracks the current color, and a full keyboard/mouse fallback (drag to rotate, scroll to scale, `Space` to burst, `M` to morph, `0`–`5` to force a color) for whenever a camera isn't available.
+There's also a webcam-as-background toggle, a one-click PNG snapshot, an ambient glow that tracks the current color, motion trails, and a full keyboard/mouse fallback (drag to rotate, scroll to scale, `Space` to burst, `M` to morph, `0`–`5` to force a color) for whenever a camera isn't available.

 ## Tech